gifted decks

 One additional thought- I wouldn’t ask them to pick their favorites or ones they like.
 Just tell them to grab a few off the top.

 I think this is a fun one.
-Still pretty much self working, kinda has a little more to it.
+Still pretty much self working and kinda has a little more to it than if was done in a formal show.
+Also, you get rid of your poop decks.